-Conflict within Syria has displaced more than 6.3 million people within the country and 5 million in neighboring countries.
-Thousands are making a desperate bid to reach Europe by land or sea, with many dying tragically along the way.
+Conflict within Syria has displaced more than 6.3 million people within the country and 5 million in neighboring countries including Lebanon, Iraq, Jordan, Turkey, and Egypt.
+Thousands are attempting to reach Europe by land or sea, with many dying tragically along the way.

 Get the latest updates on the Syrian refugee crisis

-8 ways to pray about the Syrian refugee crisis
+8 ways to pray for the Syrian refugee crisis

 Lord, Psalm 46:9 declares that You “make wars cease to the ends of the earth.”
 Help those in conflict with one another to come to a peaceful solution, so that civilians may resume their daily lives.
 Lord, we trust in You.

 2. Syrian families have been uprooted from their homes by the fighting, displaced in their own country, or fleeing to neighboring countries for safety.